-Assuming both vocal and six-string duties on his long-awaited solo debut, released this past July, Tremonti thrashes with a fierce intensity that's remarkably heavy and instantly infectious.
-Flanked by rhythm guitarist Eric Friedman and drummer Garrett Whitlock, Tremonti engages in an incendiary metallic assault that's relentless from the first moment until the last, burning down all expectations in its path.
+Assuming both vocal and six-string duties on his long-awaited solo debut, he thrashes with a fierce intensity that's remarkably heavy and instantly infectious.
+Flanked by rhythm guitarist Eric Friedman and drummer Garrett Whitlock, Tremonti engages an incendiary metallic assault that's relentless from the first moment until the last, burning down all expectations in its path.

-"From day one in Creed, I'd pull out metal riffs and the guys would remind me that we weren't Slayer," Tremonti laughs.
+"From day one in Creed, I'd pull out metal riffs and the guys would remind me that we weren't Slayer," he laughs.
 "Over the years, our sound got heavier.
 Then, Alter Bridge became even heavier than Creed.
 That's my foundation.
 It's a style that I'm really comfortable with.
 Now, there are no holds barred.
 I figured the solo album was my opportunity to get that part of myself out there without losing the sense of melody I've worked so hard to achieve."

 That's exactly what he did on All I Was.
 While Alter Bridge frontman Myles Kennedy was on the road with Slash in early 2011, Tremonti hunkered down in his home studio and began assembling what would become the album.
 As he continued to rehearse with Friedman and Whitlock, the shredder came into his own as a vocalist.
 Of course, he'd always sung melodies in both of his other bands, but this was a whole new challenge.

 "When you're singing backup, you can't really let loose and put too much character into the vocal line," he reveals.
 "I spent a lot of time practicing with the guys and rehearsing, and I finally developed the confidence to go in and do this."